 |Vitamin C 35mg||175%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This is a great way to use up that little bit of leftover champagne from your last celebration.
-It still works well if the champagne has lost some of its fizz overnight.
-Keep reading for the easy recipe as well as some tips for making this strawberry champagne Popsicle recipe your own.
-There are tons of ways to personalize a good recipe.
+This is a great way to use up that little bit of leftover Champagne from your last celebration.
+It still works well if the Champagne has lost some of its fizz overnight.
+Keep reading for the easy recipe and some tips for making this recipe your own.
+There are tons of ways to personalize it.

 1/2 cup water